BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Should be triggered by a project when a task is compelted.
 This is usually done in :js:func:`pj.process_task`.

-   :param object result: task results (javascript object).
+   :param object result: task results (javascript object)

 Events triggered by Kaylee